 As students you can participate and contribute to support schools, kindergartens, curative education facilities and social projects allowing them to continue with their valuable work.
 As a result children in Kenya can finally attend school, adolescent in the favelas of Brazil learn that there is an alternative to crime and people with disabilities in Georgia are able to live a dignified life.

-The idea for the WOW-Day campaign was developed in collaboration with the "European Council of Steiner Waldorf Education - ECSWE".
+The idea for the WOW-Day campaign was developed in collaboration with the "European Council for Steiner Waldorf Education - ECSWE".
 In a meeting, the Norwegian Waldorf teacher Astrid Bjönness talked about the tradition of "Operasjon Dagswerk" which was a campaign in all Norwegian secondary schools (or in Germany "Schüler Helfen Leben" which supports projects for example in the Balkans).
 Each year students spent one day to raise money for charity (in Germany there was a similar campaign "students give life" which supported projects in Eastern Europe).
 Her colleagues were thrilled, and immediately she was given the task of organizing such an event for European Waldorf Schools!

 In the early years, about 20 schools participated on WOW-Day.
 During subsequent years the number of participating schools increased with each campaign.
 Apart from German schools especially Scandinavian initiatives joined.
 Through the annual campaign, dedicated teachers and students are able to raise a lot of money!